Data List Objects

 method that takes a row argument, and then set the values of any custom properties, as follows.

-public override void FromDataContract(object dataContract, object options)
+public override async Task FromDataContractAsync(object dataContract, object options,

 {